Follow Duck Logic Comedy on Twitter and like us on Facebook. We'll like you back!

 • The Comedy Cavalcade

-• The Jonathan Brandmeier Show
+• The Jonathon Brandmeier Show

 • Joe, The Love Potato